 Rarely, we are including roundtrip airport transfers in all our packages until then the charge is $30 round trip per person.

-There are 6 mobile network operators and also quite a number of internet service providers in Palau.
+There are over 0 mobile network operators and about 0 internet service providers in Palau.
 You can checkout the

 and also details about each of them.